clementou/roe-ai-take-home/README.md

 When the user searches in the video, the backend calculates the cosine similarity between the query and the embeddings of the transcripts.
 It then returns the top 3 most similar segments.

-When the user asks a question about the video, the backend uses an LLM (Deepseek-R1-Distill-Qwen-1.5B) to generate a response.
-The LLM is given the full transcript (including the objects detected in the frames) and the user's question as context.
-I run the LLM locally using MLX.
+When the user asks a question about the video, the backend uses an LLM to generate a response.
+There are two options:

+1. Local inference using Deepseek-R1-Distill-Qwen-1.5B (Apple Silicon Macs only) - This runs offline using MLX
+2. API-based inference using OpenAI's API (all platforms) - Requires an OpenAI API key

-I considered using third-party APIs for the visual understanding, similarity search, and the LLM, but considering the size of the data (3-min videos), and the example question, I thought the extra performance was not necessary for a demo, where easy setup might be preferred.
+I considered using third-party APIs for the visual understanding, similarity search, but considering the size of the data (3-min videos), and the example question, I thought the extra performance was not necessary for a demo, where easy setup might be preferred.

 I also considered using a Video Language Model, but that would be too large to run locally, and might not be necessary for the example use case of speech-heavy videos.